Genocide Watch

 Genocide Alert: Germany

-The Genocide Intervention Network: Washington, DC, USA CRN
+The Genocide Intervention Network: Washington, DC, USA

 Genocide Studies Program - Yale University: New Haven, Connecticut, USA